 Sales of substantial amounts of our common shares could cause the market price of our common shares to decrease significantly.
 We cannot predict the effect, if any, of future sales of our common shares, or the availability of our common shares for future sales, on the value of our common shares.
 Sales of substantial amounts of our common shares, or the perception that such sales could occur, may adversely affect prevailing market values for our common shares.
-In connection with this offering, we, our current shareholders and our officers and trustees will enter into lock-up agreements that prevent us, subject to exceptions, from offering additional our common shares for up to 180 days after the date of this prospectus, as described in "Underwriting."
+In connection with this offering, we, our current shareholders, our officers and trustees and our Manager and its executive officers will enter into lock-up agreements that prevent us and each of these persons, subject to exceptions, from offering additional common shares for up to 180 days after the date of this prospectus, as described in "Underwriting."
 In addition, our current shareholders have indicated that they will enter into lock-up agreements with us covering a period of months after the completion of this offering with respect to our common shares they will own as of the closing of this offering.
 These lock-up provisions, at any time and without notice, may be released.
 If the restrictions under the lock-up agreements are waived, our common shares may become available for resale into the market, subject to applicable law, which could reduce the market price for our common shares.